-(3) A tenant under an agreement shall, at the time of delivering up possession of the premises to which the agreement relates, notify the owner, or cause the owner to be notified of —
+(3) A tenant under a residential tenancy agreement must, at the time of delivering up possession of the premises to which the agreement relates, notify the lessor, or cause the lessor to be notified, in writing of —

-(a) the address at which he intends to next reside; or
+(a) the address at which the tenant intends to next reside; or

-(b) his postal address.
+(b) the tenant’s postal address.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

-[Section 53 amended by No. 59 of 1995 s.
-55.]
+[Section 53 inserted by No. 60 of 2011 s.
+50.]

-54. Owner to deliver copy of agreement to tenant
+54. Lessor to deliver copy of agreement to tenant

-(1) An owner, or agent of an owner who has required or invited a tenant to sign a written agreement or memorandum thereof shall —
+(1) A lessor or a property manager of residential premises who has required or invited a tenant to sign a written residential tenancy agreement or memorandum thereof shall —

 (a) provide the tenant with a copy of the document at the time at which it is signed by the tenant; and